Articles on IT Acquisition and Doing Better Deals

 “There is practically no chance communications space satellites will be used to provide better telephone, telegraph, television, or radio service inside the United States.”
 This was Thomas Craven, Federal Communications Commission member, in 1961.
 The first commercial communications satellite went into service in 1965.

-But there have been some predictions that proved to be pretty accurate and quite relevant to our industry.
+But there have been some predictions that proved to be pretty accurate and quite relevant to our gaming industry.

 Moore’s Law, which was coined by Intel co-founder Gordon Moore in 1965, states that the number of transistors on a chip doubles every 24 months.
 It has been the guiding principle of the high-tech industry and explains why that sector has been able to consistently announce products that are smaller, more powerful, and less costly than their predecessors – a price-performance curve that other industries can’t come close to.
 The interesting thing about Moore’s Law is that it is not a law of physics.
 Rather, it is just an uncannily accurate observation on what engineers and computer scientists, when organized properly, can do with silicon.

 Gilder’s Law, named after the visionary author George Gilder, states that bandwidth grows at least three times faster than computer power.
 This means that if computer power doubles every 24 months, then communication power doubles every eight months.
-The backbone bandwidth on a single cable is now a thousand times greater than the average monthly traffic exchange across the entire global Internet five years ago.
+The backbone bandwidth on a single cable is now a thousand times greater than the average monthly traffic exchange across the entire global league of legends Internet five years ago.

 And finally, Metcalf’s Law, named after Robert Metcalf, an originator of Ethernet and the founder of 3Com, states that the value of a network is proportional to the square of the number of users; so, as a network grows, the value of being connected to it grows exponentially, while the cost per user remains the same or is even reduced.